MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 e.
 Hide unwanted fields

 f.
-Move unwanted fields away from the first from tab
+Move unwanted fields away from the first form tab

 b.
 Add your custom fields to the appropriate form tabs